Marvellous-Codeworks/Homepage/blog/2026-06-11-tms-tab-groups-chrome-149-bug/index.md

 :::info
 The post has been updated!
 (2026-06-12)
 - A companion extension — [back-grouped-tabs](https://github.com/Marvellous-Codeworks/back-grouped-tabs) — is now available as a temporary workaround while a proper fix for the Chrome bug is being developed.
 See the [new section below](#companion-workaround-back-grouped-tabs) for details.

+**Updated again (2026-06-15)**
+- **TMS 8.1.4** has been submitted to the Chrome Web Store and is currently **pending review**.
+This version includes a fix for the tab group restore issue.
+- The Chrome team is also working on an official browser-side fix: the patch is under review at [chromium-review.googlesource.com](https://chromium-review.googlesource.com/c/chromium/src/+/7933990).
+It's a race to see who gets there first!
 :::

 If you are using Chrome 149 and noticed that your suspended tabs inside **tab groups** turn into blank New Tab pages after a browser restart, you are not alone — and it is not your fault.